dipy/dipy/doc/installation.rst

 Windows
 -------

-Canopy_ is probably the easiest way to install the dependencies that you need.
+Anaconda_ is probably the easiest way to install the dependencies that you need.

 Start a command shell like ``cmd`` or Powershell_ and change directory into the *dipy source root directory*.